RandamQueen/CS1010-Assingment-Code-MT/README.md

 The Order of Assingment reads as follows:
 Week 1: (No Assingment)

-Week 2: Pounds, Shillings and Pennies
+Week 2: Pounds, Shillings and Pennies/ CurrencyConverter.java

 Week 3: Umbrella?